hamzafarooq009/SafarNama/README.md

 # SafarNama

-## An Android application that makes historical and cultural trips of Pakistan more accessible and engaging through the use of Augmented Reality, 3D interactive Exhibits, and a gamified approach
+## An Android application that makes historical and cultural trips of Pakistan more accessible and engaging through the use of Augmented Reality, 3D interactive Exhibits, and a gamified approach.

 ---